hackclub/hackclub/workshops/login_auth/README.md

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)

-In the console section you'll see all your firebase projects and here you will see `Add Project` card so click on that to create a new project.
+In the console section, you'll see all your FIREBASE projects and here you will see `Add Project` card.
+So click on it to create a project.

 ![Create project](https://cloud-nfiwmg8kh.vercel.app/3.png)

-Here you have to give a name to your firebase project as i am giving `Login-auth`.
+Here you have to give a name to your FIREBASE project as I am giving `Login-auth`.

 After giving a wonderful name to your project just click on continue to proceed further.

 ![Analytics page](https://cloud-pva80oxrl.vercel.app/4.png)

-Here is an optional step, If you need Google Analytics for your projects to can click on `enable` otherwise continue.
+Here is a step where you can use GOOGLE Analytics for you project but in these workshop you don't need it, So simply disable it.

 ![Project created](https://cloud-3swaas1pn.vercel.app/5.png)

 Now here you'll see `Your new project is ready`.

-Hooray!🎉 you just created your new firebase project.
+Hooray!🎉 you just created a new FIREBASE project.

 So before moving to project console first we need to design our login webpage.